-- Competitive pressure from Airbus for single-aisle aircraft pressured Boeing to do something quickly in order to remain in that line of business. - Fuel efficient engines are necessary to sell passenger jets in the current global market.
-They were also necessary to tempt airline customers to buy new aircraft. - The schedule would be driven by the perceived need for an in-service time as close to the Airbus A320neo as possible. - The schedule, over cost and performance, seems to have been Boeing management's driving factor, rather than being driven by the time required for the necessary engineering. - Use of the 737 airframe meant lower production costs, simpler Federal Aviation Administration (FAA) certification, and lower training costs (driven by pilot familiarity with the existing 737 fleet). - Larger engines did not fit on the existing 737 wings, so design modifications were needed.

-- Engine modifications changed the aerodynamics of the airplane. - However, the airplane needed to match the pilot qualification requirements of in-service B737 aircraft-so that aircrew training did not significantly delay introduction to commercial service.
-(This last constraint proved to be particularly consequential).3
+- Competitive pressure from Airbus for single-aisle aircraft forced Boeing to do something quickly in order to remain in that line of business. - Fuel efficient engines are necessary to sell passenger jets in the current global market.
+They were also necessary to tempt airline customers to buy new aircraft. - The schedule would be driven by the perceived need for an in-service time as close to the Airbus A320 neo as possible. - The schedule, over cost and performance, seems to have been Boeing management's driving factors, rather than being driven by the time required for the necessary engineering. - Use of 737 airframe meant lower production costs, simpler FAA certification, and lower training costs (driven by pilot familiarity with existing 737 fleet). - Larger engines did not fit on the existing 737 wings, so design modifications were needed. - Engine modifications changed the aerodynamics of the airplane. - However, the airplane needed to match the pilot qualification requirements of inservice B737 aircraft so that aircrew training did not significantly delay introduction to commercial service.
+(This last constraint proved to be particularly consequential.)3 which would have increased the schedule an unacceptable amount of time.
+This management reaction to competitive pressure seems a classic case of what we call an aspirational schedule.
+Figure 3 shows a system view of the 737 upgrade.
+The arrows show the interrelationship of the system variables, as well as the feedback those variables can cause.

 It appears the modifications to this aircraft originally designed in the late 1960s to make it a competitor in the 2010s were greater than originally anticipated.
 Relocated, more powerful engines significantly changed the aircraft handling characteristics in some flight regimes.
-Any new requirements resulting from the changes probably should have driven new requirements, which would have increased the schedule an unacceptable amount of time.
-This management reaction to competitive pressure seems a classic case of what we call an aspirational schedule.
-Figure 3 shows a system view of the 737 upgrade.
-The arrows show the interrelationship of the system variables as well as the feedback those variables can cause.
+Any new requirements resulting from the changes probably should have driven new requirements